 - Crutches are used initially after surgery for protection. - A brace is typically applied to the leg after surgery.
-This is to help protect the repair during the early part of your recovery.
-The brace should be locked in full extension (straight) during walking for about the first 2 weeks after surgery until your quadriceps strength improves.
-Your therapist will help you decide when it is safe to unlock the brace.
-The brace is usually discontinued about 6 weeks after surgery. - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
+This is to help protect the repair during the early part of your recovery. - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
 It should be worn during sleep for the first two weeks.
 Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg.